Sunday, December 8 | 9:30 a.m. - 4:30 p.m.

 Landmark Centre Building, 25700 Science Park Drive, Suite 100, Beachwood

 For medical professionals and attorneys seeking credit, as well as for the general public.
-This activity has been approved for AMA PRA Category 1 Credit and is CLE pending for 5 credit hours.
+This activity has been approved for AMA PRA Category 1 Credit, 5 CLE credit hours, and 5 CEU credit hours from the Ohio Counselor Social Worker and Marriage and Family Therapist Board.

 $75 / 5 credit hours